harrywang/python-generative-art/README.md

 # About
 This repo includes my curated (and annotated) code for generative art from different sources - many thanks to the authors for open-sourcing their works.

-I often revise the code and add more comments (in README and inline) according to my own understanding.

-See each folder for details.
+If you are new to generative art using Python and Axidraw plotter, start with my tutorial at `axidraw-python` folder first.

 # Setup

+I put a separate requirement.txt file for each folder to make each tutorial self-contained.

-setup one virtual environment and install requirements from each sub folder:
+When you use the whole repo, I suggest you setup one virtual environment at the root of this project and install requirements from each sub folder as follows:

 ```
 python3 -m venv venv